WICG/anonymous-iframe/mozilla-sandbox-proposal.md

 Adding the `disable-autofill` to the the web-platform would give a trivial way to bypass it.
 Moreover, it can be used in the top-level document using CSP or sandbox inheritance.

-On the contrary, the `anonymous` attribute mitigate this, becaues it can only be used in iframe, and the 3 features are tied together.
+On the contrary, the `anonymous` attribute mitigates this, because it can only be used in iframe, and the 3 features are tied together.

 ## disallow-XXX syntax?